-The Alabama League of Municipalities is a nonpartisan membership association of nearly 450 incorporated cities and towns.
+The Alabama League of Municipalities is a nonpartisan membership association of over 450 incorporated cities and towns.
 Since 1935, the League has worked to strengthen municipal government through advocacy, training and the advancement of effective local leadership.
 As the recognized voice of Alabama’s cities and towns, ALM’s member municipalities benefit from a variety of member programs, services and activities that are impossible to accomplish alone.

-For more than 80 years, the League has served as the primary legislative advocate for Alabama’s municipalities, representing its members at the Alabama Legislature, in Congress and with numerous administrative agencies.
+Since 1935, the League has served as the primary legislative advocate for Alabama’s municipalities, representing its members at the Alabama Legislature, in Congress and with numerous administrative agencies.

 - ALM annually supports legislation that has state-wide impact on municipal government.
 Legislative priority initiatives are determined and approved by member municipalities at the yearly Legislative Committee meeting before the Regular Session of the Alabama Legislature.